-The Department of Latin American Studies and Women’s Studies (LA/W/S)
+The Department of Latin American Studies and Women’s and Gender Studies (LA/W/S)

 Professors in the program are committed to: 1) helping students collect, analyze, synthesize, use, and disseminate information, 2) fostering educational experiences that inspire students to learn more about their chosen field, and 3) promoting a lifelong commitment on the part of all University members to expand their knowledge and remain inquisitive about all fields of study.

 Latin American Studies offers both an undergraduate concentration in Latin American Studies and an undergraduate major.
-Women’s Studies offers both an undergraduate concentration in Women’s Studies and an undergraduate major.
+Women’s and Gender Studies offers both an undergraduate concentration in Women’s and Gender Studies and an undergraduate major.

 More than 30 faculty members are associated with one or both programs; an operating agreement was approved that outlines associate and affiliate faculty members’ professional obligations and responsibilities to the new department.